yyu-k/udemy_seoblog/README.md

 2. Using the winston module for logging instead of console.log
 3. Moved some constants to a general CONSTANTS.js file in root
 4. Changed shortid to nanoid
+5. When error is caught, the e.message should be returned instead of the Error object

 <h3>Out of date things that needed to be changed</h3>

+<h5>General<h5>
+1. Replaced process.browser with typeof window === 'object'.

 <h5>Mongoose<h5>